 What happened on Love Island last night?
 Everything you need to know

-Missed the new girl entering the villa?
+Missed the new boys entering the villa?
 Here's your essential daily catch-up...

 Bid goodbye to your social lives – Love Island is back on our screens with its very first winter edition.